 First, let me say that I am by no means the expert on Guild guitars.
 That honor goes to Hans Moust, author of the excellent book entitled The Guild Guitar Book.
 Much of what I’ve learned about Guild pickups, I attribute to Hans helping me via email and through forum posts.
 If you’d like to learn more about Guild guitars, I heartily recommend that you pick up a copy of his book.

 To the best of my knowledge, there are two types of Guild HB1 pickups – the mini humbuckers (affectionately called “mini-hums”), and the full-sized humbuckers.
 This article focuses on the full-sized pickups, which, for reasons that should soon be clear, are often confused.
 We’ll be looking at three different pickups, all of which look very similar from a distance, and some of which look identical from the front.
-I’m not entirely sure of the correct names, but for the sake of this article, I will call them Guid HB1s, Seymour Duncan SD1s, and Fender HB1s.
+I’m not entirely sure of the correct names, but for the sake of this article, I will call them Guild HB1s, Seymour Duncan SD1s, and Fender HB1s.
 There are some others in there as well.
 Read on to learn more.

 First, let’s take a look at the original full-sized HB1.
 This is the pickup that Guild guys lust for, because though they don’t quite sound like anything else, they sound amazingly good.
 I’ve not played an original Gibson PAF pickup since the 70s, but I’ve heard the Guild HB1 compared to that iconic pickup.
 I’ve seen these pickups on Guild guitars from the ’70s, ’80s, and early ’90s.